 If all you're after from your paid efforts is impressions, and the conversion return doesn't matter to you, then, sure, you probably don't need conversion tracking in that case.

 But businesses that do well with PPC and scale their businesses through it are doing more than just brand awareness.
-They’re tracking conversions and using the huge array of automated PPC features to help push those conversions so they can make more $$.
+They're tracking conversions and using the huge array of automated PPC features to push those conversions.

-If you’re trying to make more money with your PPC campaigns, you need to track the conversions your paid campaigns get, and you need to track them correctly.
-(Which is sometimes easier said than done, so it pays to do your homework—or have a tech-savvy team that can help out.)
+If you're trying to make more money with your PPC campaigns, you need to track the conversions your paid campaigns get, and you need to track them correctly.
+(Which is sometimes easier said than done, so it pays to do your homework—or have a tech-savvy team.)

-So, now you’ve got a really, really good idea of what PPC platforms can do for your business and some of your main options to choose from.
+So, now you've got a really good idea of what PPC platforms can do for your business and some of your main options.
 You know what each of the platforms discussed here is best at and the user audiences they serve.

 Given all this, it's time for you to decide which platform's right for you (or if you're expanding your PPC, where to go next).